marijnh/Eloquent-JavaScript/17_canvas.md

 if}}

-But a chart that doesn't tell us what it means isn't very helpful.
+But a chart that doesn't tell us what the slices mean isn't very helpful.
 We need a way to draw text to the ((canvas)).

 ## Text